IppClub/Dora-SSR/CONTRIBUTING.md

 If you would like to contribute code to Dorothy SSR, please follow these steps:

+1. **Fork the Project**:

-1. Fork the project repository.
+   Fork the project repository.

+2. **Branch Creation**:

-2. Create a new branch locally to make changes.
+   Create a new branch locally to make changes.

+3. **Build from Source**:

+   Familiarize yourself with the project's compile-from-source process by referring to the [Build-from-Source Documentation](https://dorothy-ssr.net/docs/tutorial/dev-configuration).

+4. **Coding**:

-3. Write the code and ensure it adheres to the project's coding standards.
+   Write the code and ensure it adheres to the project's coding standards.

+   **Coding Style Guidelines:**

+   - We adhere to a coding style to maintain consistency and readability across the project.
+Our style is defined in the clang-format config file located [here](Tools/Format/.clang-format).
+   - Before submitting your code, please ensure running clang-format on your code.

+5. **Commit and Push**:

-4. Commit the changes and push them to your forked repository.
+   Commit the changes and push them to your forked repository.

+6. **Submit a Pull Request**:

-5. Create a Pull Request, describing your changes and their rationale in detail.
+   Create a Pull Request, describing your changes and their rationale in detail.

 <br>